vault27/Foundation/crypto.md

 ## Message authentication codes

 - Mix of hash function and secret key
-- Protect integroty of data
+- Protect integrity of data
 - It takes key + message and generates authentication tag
 - It can be replayed, if you intercept it you can use it later.
 We can add a counter to a function to remediate it, but this will limit total number of messages.
 This can be remediated by changing keys every period of time and starting counter from scratch
 - In general 128 bit tags are used